-In the EIS process, once the alternatives are developed, UDOT will evaluate the effects of the project alternatives on environmental resources.
-Environmental resources will be considered during the screening of alternatives and in more detail once the reasonable alternatives are determined.
-UDOT will have an interdisciplinary team to conduct the environmental impact analysis and will be assisted by resource experts from the USDA Forest Service.
-The environmental analysis will evaluate the direct, indirect, and cumulative impacts of each reasonable alternative in accordance with NEPA.
+In the EIS process, once the alternatives were developed, UDOT evaluated the effects of the project alternatives on environmental resources.
+Environmental resources were considered during the screening of alternatives and in more detail once the reasonable alternatives were determined.
+UDOT enlisted an interdisciplinary team to conduct the environmental impact analysis and was assisted by resource experts from the USDA Forest Service.
+The environmental analysis evaluated the direct, indirect, and cumulative impacts of each reasonable alternative in accordance with NEPA.

 - On-road parking should be changed to roadside parking to accurately reflect where parking occurs.
-UDOT revised the chapter to change on-road parking to roadside parking. - Information about the bicycle and pedestrian goals from the Town of Alta's Commercial Core Plan should be referenced.
-The chapter has been updated to include these goals.
+UDOT revised this chapter to change on-road parking to roadside parking. - Information about the bicycle and pedestrian goals from the Town of Alta's Commercial Core Plan should be referenced.
+This chapter has been updated to include these goals.

-1.6 References
+1.7 References